sezsucu/env/bash/README.md

 * `enableCore`: to enable cores again (by default it is off)
 * `disableCore`: to disable cores again
 * `getMd5`: gets the md5 of a given file
+* `displayUrl`: tries to display the given url in a browser window, if can't prints on the terminal
+* `download`: download a url to a local file (if curl or wget is available)
+* `responseHeaders`: shows reponse headers of a given url (only if curl is available)
+* `allHeaders`: shows all HTTP headers of a given url (only if curl is available)

 ### finding files
 ```bash